EthenDcosta5/CarDekho-Price-Prediction---MachineLearning-Python/README.md

 ## Files

-- CarDekho-Price-Prediction-Project.ipynb: Jupyter notebook containing the full implementation of the project.
+- **CarDekho-Price-Prediction-Project.ipynb**: Jupyter notebook containing the full implementation of the project.

-- Cardekho-raw-dataset.csv: Raw dataset used for model training and evaluation.
+- **Cardekho-raw-dataset.csv**: Raw dataset used for model training and evaluation.

 ## Benefits
 - **For Sellers**: More accurate pricing will help sellers sell their cars faster and for a higher price.